asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

 This saga felt like a life time, but when I refer back to my notes, this whole saga occured within 36 hours.
 E.g., first glucose test was at birth on 5/19 1am or so, and the last test was on 5/20...er my notes say end of day 5/20, but I can't recall what end of day means (night time? post 5pm?)
 But still, it was a scary 36 hours!

 To future new parents, information is power!
-Try to learn about the various tests hospitals administer and what "levers" parents can pull to increase baby's vitals readings, and hence positive results.
+Try to learn about the various tests hospitals administer and what "levers" parents can pull to increase baby's vitals readings, and hence favorable results.

 ## Temperature Drop